keimochizuki/hsv/README.md

 Now you are ready to use hsv functions and start your own analyses.
-To check that the package and FFmpeg are properly available, you can test whether `hsvCheckFFmpeg()` function as below.
+To check that the package and FFmpeg are properly installed, you can use `hsvCheckFFmpeg()` function as below.

 ```r
 > hsvCheckFFmpeg()